robrogers3/fresh-mac/README.md

 # fresh-macOS

-After buying a new mac or installing macOS fresh, run `install` and follow the prompts for your password.
+Run `install` after buying a new mac or installing macOS fresh.

 Very much a living, breathing work in progress.